MajorTimberWolf/BCC-Dapp/README.md

 # NFT Minting and Whitelisting Dapp

 This is a decentralized application (Dapp) that allows you to create, mint, and whitelist non-fungible tokens (NFTs) on the Ethereum blockchain.
 NFTs are unique digital assets that can represent anything from art, music, games, collectibles, and more.
+This Dapp was built alongside the sophomore track of LearnWeb3Dao.
 With this Dapp, you can:

 - Create your own NFTs with custom metadata and images
 - Mint your NFTs to the blockchain and receive an ERC-721 token